ResursBank/ResursBank.github.io/docs/development/api-types/specline.md

 # specLine
-Created by Benny, last modified by Tobias on 2019-06-24 The payment line (item) specification.
+The payment line (item) specification.
 These can be used to provide detailed information about the contents of the payment.
 Contains elements as defined in the following table.